barcek/deye/README.md

 Pass permissions to `deno run` more easily.

+## Why?

+The permissions flags are multiple characters in length and a larger subset may be required to run a project.
+Including one or more in a given command can be relatively large overhead especially when prototyping, rapidly iterating or running occasional scripts.

+## How?

-The `deye` command takes as its first argument a string representing the permissions or other options required.
-The remaining arguments are the additional arguments usually passed directly to `deno run`.
+The `deye` command takes as its first argument a string representing the set of permissions or other options required.
+The string is as short as one character per permission or option, or three characters ('all') for every available permission at once.

+For the full set of characters available, see [Mapping](#mapping) below.

+Additional arguments usually passed directly to `deno run`, e.g. the file path and any arguments to that file, are passed to `deye` immediately after the shorthand string.

-## Examples
+### Examples

 For the `--allow-read`, `--allow-write` and `--allow-run` flags the corresponding characters are `r`, `w` and `x`: